openpolitics/manifesto/economy.md

 All public sector organisations will have to use open source software and services where available.
 Proprietary software that is currently in use should be examined for open source alternatives.
 A timeline should be created and made public to show how and when the body will convert to this alternative in a reasonable period of time.
 This is to cut down on public sector costs and increase our society's participation in the open source culture.

-## Tax Havens

-Close down all tax havens under British jurisdiction.
-This means reforming tax rules in the Channel Islands, the Isle of Man, the Cayman Islands, the British Virgin Islands, and others.

-In parallel, work at an international level to get rid of tax havens outside British jurisdiction, and close international loopholes such as the "Double Irish Dutch Sandwich".

 ## P2P Open Source Currency and role of Central Bank?